mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 - Provides cloud-agnostic Infrastructure as Code (IaC) to be used in provisioning Kubernetes (K8s) clusters for use as Mojaloop Switches and/or Payment Managers.
 - Automatically enables the use of a Control Center in a secure fashion. <!-- EDITORIAL COMMENT: Cross-reference a resource that describes what the Control Center is. -->
 - Provides modules for the following:
-   - Automated GitOps-style provisioning of separate clusters dedicated to Mojaloop and Payment Manager for Mojaloop (PM4ML), respectively via the use of reusable open-source modules.
+   - Automated GitOps-style provisioning of separate clusters dedicated to Mojaloop and Payment Manager for Mojaloop (PM4ML), respectively, via the use of reusable open-source modules.
    - A Vault instance to securely store configuration secrets as well as manage PKI configuration for mutual TLS enabled endpoints.
    - Automatically configured OIDC access control.
    - Wireguard mesh routes that provide the ability for individual clusters to securely reach private Control Center services and that also provide operator access to the clusters.